 - Make sure the bottom of the fence is well-grounded and doesn’t have small spaces underneath that rabbits can dig below to get in

 - Don’t just use pickets, make sure to cover the bottom foot or two with chicken wire or welded wire

 Rabbits are smart and stubborn creatures, so they may try to find other ways around your fence.
-One of their favorite tricks is going through the pickets in fences made from wood.

 2. Motion Activated Sprinkler